 Bankruptcy is a procedure where a court gives certain protections to people so they can reorganize their finances, get rid of debts they cannot afford to pay, and take the time to pay back debts they can afford.

 At John T. Turco & Associates, we help people in Nebraska and Iowa file for bankruptcy, but perhaps more importantly, we help them understand their options and make informed decisions.
-Contact us at our offices in Omaha to schedule a free, in-depth consultation with one of our knowledgeable bankruptcy attorneys.

-A Better Option for Encouraging Investment and Growth
+Bankruptcy History: A Better Option for Encouraging Investment and Growth

 In old England, there were no bankruptcy laws.
 Instead, there were debtors’ prisons.
 People who could not pay their debts were thrown in jail.
 When our founders set up a new, independent system of government in America, they decided that this was no way to do things.